 After taking a long overdue break to witness the Atlanta Summer Olympics, he took odd jobs working for Rutgers University while searching for a full-time Plant Pathologist position.
 His extensive programming skills and statistical knowledge proved quite the rare skillset amongst agricultural researchers.
 So his former professors asked him to assist in statistical analyses and the interpretation of results.
 He found that, like his brothers who became professional software developers, he was quite adept at learning a multitude of computer programming languages on the fly and thus founded DeMilia Research LLC, Computer Solutions for Agriculture and Science, in July 1997.
-A few years later, he and his wife escaped NJ and moved to Raleigh NC to start a family.
+A few years later, he escaped NJ and moved to Raleigh NC.
 In a way, his computer programming career success put on damper his agricultural career and he found himself working on everything from pharmaceutical clinical trials, information technology, data management, pharmaceutical marketing, data warehousing, health care, and even legal projects to pay the bills.
 While many would see not following the traditional career route of a scientist as a negative, he found it to be an immeasurable learning experience and gained a computer programming skillset that is extremely rare among scientists.
 Through it all, though, he kept plugging away at nights and weekends on his computer software for environmental based plant pest forecasting models.

 Ryan DeMilia is a science kid who spends his days exploring the universe.
 When in a rush, he blasts off on his engineered rockets.
 Though, usually he does not want to contribute to global warming and will save on rocket fuel by flying his chickens into space.
 Don't bug him with terrestrial matters unless it has to do with monitoring the farm's caterpillars and butterflies or tracking the weather.
 Ryan helps create the kid's games on the DeMilia Research websites and will soon be helping with programming.
 Someday Ryan wants to build an observatory on the DeMilia Research Farm.
 Ryan has a life threatening peanut allergy, so if you ever visit the DeMilia Research Farm, be careful about what food you bring with you.